An overview of the features available when integrating Acctivate with a webstore platform as well as which webstores Acctivate supports.

 - There is also a mechanism to define “Default Values” for constant values for all imported sales orders.
 For example, you could set the Marketing Code, Salesperson and/or Branch for all sales orders from the Web Store.

-- Acctivate can only process credit cards using the QuickBooks Merchant Service.
+- Acctivate can process credit cards using the Intuit Merchant Services or Authorize.net.
 However, we can import the CC transaction ID from Magento for offline processing.
 Please let us know if you’re using another Payment Gateway or Merchant Service.
 We are reviewing options to integrate with other payment processors.

 - We include a function to re-import any specific orders that previously failed.
 For example, an order may be skipped if an unrecognized field value is discovered (e.g., unknown product).
 Skipped sales orders will appear on the Web Stores tab of the Business Alerts window.

 - Acctivate will use the Web Store API to update item availability on the web site.
-All products with transactions since the last Web Store sync are included.
+All products with transactions since the last Web Store sync and are checked as "Available on Web" are included.
 We require that the Web Store Item ID match either the Acctivate Product ID or Alternate Product ID.

 - In the template settings, you have the option to export the sum of item availability from all warehouses or a particular list of warehouses.